https://www.dataquest.io/blog/learning-curves-machine-learning/

 the following vector of scalar operations to a vector operation.

-If we split the terms, isolating the terms into a vector, we get a matrix by vector multiplication:
+terms into a vector, we get a matrix by vector multiplication:

 That means that the Jacobian is the multiplication of two other Jacobians, which is kinda cool.
 Let's check our results: